Hands-On Workshop

 Inserting the image

 Inserting a new image is a three-step process.
 First, save the image in the _assets/images/ folder.
 Next, you must create an entry for that image in the figures.yaml file and assign the image an id.
-Finally, decide where in the relevant .md file you want the image to appear and enter a shortcode with the assigned id.
+Finally, decide what .md and where within that file you want the image to appear.
+Then enter a shortcode that references the assigned id.

 Try it Yourself